audreycj/slidev-java-testing-frameworks/README.md

 # Audrey's Personal Slidev Presentation Template

 This repository contains a slide deck created using the Slidev presentation tool.
-The presentation serves as a template for my future presentations as an intern at ChatChatABC, Davao City, Philippines.
-Each slide showcases different features based on Slidev's official documentation, such as insertion of interactive code snippets, code line highlighting, embedding social media posts, and many more.
+The presentation covers 15 Java testing frameworks, libraries, and tools, and was built for my presentation as an intern at ChatChatABC, Davao City, Philippines.
+Each slide has thorough presenter notes that can be viewed in the *slides.md* file or through presenter view.

+## Topic Outline

+The slide deck covers the following topics:
+1.